Right to Choose (England)

 ProblemShared provides robust online assessments which are a convenient and accessible option for many people.
 However, an online environment is not always the best approach for everyone.
 ProblemShared states that an online neurodevelopmental clinical assessment or intervention is not suitable if the person wishing to access the service meets any of the following criteria:

-Do you declare that you have read our suitability criteria and that you/your child are suitable for our service?
+Do you declare that you have read our suitability criteria and that your patient is suitable for our service?